SafetyMap

 Staying in Gràcia: common questions

-Gràcia currently has a travel score of 84/100 in Barcelona, which makes it one of the stronger options for travelers.
+Gràcia has a safety score of 82/100 in Barcelona.
+That makes it one of the stronger safety options.